mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Remote Spark ingestion example

 When using remote execution the MLRun run execution details are returned, allowing tracking of its status and results.

-To use a remote execution engine, pass a `RunConfig` object as the `run_config` parameter for the `ingest` API.
-The actual remote function to execute depends on the object passed:

-    - A default `RunConfig`, in which case the ingestion code either generates a new MLRun function runtime of type `remote-spark`, or utilizes the function specified in `feature_set.spec.function` (in which case, it has to be of runtime type `remote-spark` or `spark`).

-    - A `RunConfig` that has a function configured within it.
-As mentioned, the function runtime must be of type `remote-spark` or `spark`.

 The following code should be executed only once to build the remote spark image before running the first ingest.
 It may take a few minutes to prepare the image.